VoxelForge/VoxelForge/API.md

 nearly the entire entry page.

 #### Return value
+Two values are returned, in this order:

-A string which contains a complete formspec definition building the widget.
+* String: Contains a complete formspec definition building the widget.
+* String: Formspec element ID of the created widget

 #### Note
 When you use this function to build a formspec string, do not use identifiers